jamesmartin/inline_svg/README.md

 [adding classes to the document and embedding](http://css-tricks.com/using-svg/) it inline in the HTML.

-This gem is a little helper method that reads an SVG document from a Rails image directory, applies a CSS class attribute to the root of the document and then embeds it into a view.
+This gem is a little helper method (`inline_svg`) that reads an SVG document from a Rails image directory, applies a CSS class attribute to the root of the document and then embeds it into a view.